Electrogram: Electrocardiogram (ECG)

 An electrocardiogram (ECG or EKG) is an electrical recording of the activity of the heart.

 The typical meaning of an "ECG" is the 12-lead ECG that uses 10 wires or electrodes to record the signal across the chest.

 Interpretation of an ECG is the basis of a number of cardiac diseases including myocardial infarction (heart attack) and arrhythmias such as atrial fibrillation.

 Cardiac electrogram

 When electrical recordings are made from the skin, it is considered to be an ECG as described above.

 However, electrical recordings made from within the heart such as with an artificial cardiac pacemaker or during an electrophysiology study, the signals recorded are considered an "electrogram" instead of an ECG.

 These signals are not interpreted in the same manner as an ECG.

-Muscle
+Other muscles

 An electromyogram (EMG) is an electrical recording of the activity of a muscle or muscle group.

 An EMG study can be combined with a nerve conduction study to diagnose neuromuscular diseases such as peripheral neuropathy and amyotrophic lateral sclerosis.